nidhiramessur/course-journal/README.md

 **Setting up the JAR file**

+**Setting up the JAR file**

-The JAR file required to build this service can be either downloaded in the given files or you can build it using `./gradlew shadowJar` in the /ktor-346 directory. `
+The JAR file required to build this service, it is already uploaded to the repository and it is not required to build again.
+It will be in the `build/libs` folder in `ktor-346/`

-**Note** If you are downloading it, place the file somewhere within `/ktor-346` directory such as `build/libs`.

-Then you can run:

-    java -jar path/to/com.example.ktor-346-all.jar

-If we place the JAR in build/libs for example, run:

-    java -jar build/libs/com.example.ktor-346-all.jar

-If you instead want to build it yourself, in /ktor-346, run:

-    ./gradlew shadowJar
+If you run into issues with using the JAR folder, delete the existing one and in ktor-346/ run: `./gradlew shadowJar` this will rebuild the JAR and build/libs folders.

 **Running the Docker Container and deploying the webservice**